Classicalization of Quantum State of Detector by Amplification Process: Classical Limit of Quantum State

 \section{Classical Limit of Quantum State}

-What is exactly the classical limit of quantum state of the pointer?
+What is exactly the classical limit of quantum state of the pointer of a detector?
 Suppose that the pointer at the microscopic scale is prepared in a superposition of two energy states.
-According to the decoherence theory, given the appropriate interaction between the microscopic system and the the surrounding environment, the reduced state of the pointer is an incoherent mixture of coherent states, e.g.,
+According to the decoherence theory, given an appropriate interaction between the microscopic system and the surrounding environment, the pointer is found in an incoherent mixture of coherent states, e.g.

 which is widely considered as a classical mixture of distinct states.
 From quantum-mechanical point of view, however, it can be equally well represented by